David-Durst/embeddedHaskellAetherling/README.txt

         Additionally, each test has a _results variable, such as "single_map_results", which stresses the compiler that lowers from the Space-Time IR to Verilog by:
             1. Emitting an implementation of the Space-Time IR circuit in Magma, a Python HDL.
             2. Running the Magma file to generator Verilog.
-            3. Simulating the Verilog with Verilator and ensuring that with the inputs specified by the _inputs variable, such as "single_map_inputs", the circuit produces output which has the correct Space-Time type and the values are the same as those specified by the _output variable, such aas "single_map_outpuot".
+            3. Simulating the Verilog with Verilator and ensuring that with the inputs specified by the _inputs variable, such as "single_map_inputs", the circuit produces output which has the correct Space-Time type and the values are the same as those specified by the _output variable, such as "single_map_output".
+        v.
+Evaluation (section 8 of paper) - see Step-by-Step Instructions section
     e.
 To explore each of the variables discussed in 3.d
         i.
 Use the Haskell REPL
             1. Start the RPL by typing the following (without "") in the terminal: "stack ghci --test"